 He spoke of young Timothy as being the only one he knew who shared his passion and concerns, his enthusiasm and fire, his readiness to abandon everything for the cause of the gospel, and his committment to working with Paul in complete oneness and joint purpose.

 Everyone chases after their own dreams and empires, and I am here referring to ministers as well as church-goers.
-The race to get money and possessions, to get a name for themselves and a platform to perform on, to get the praise of the congregation and the respect of those around them, outways the greater need to work together.
+The race to get money and possessions, to get a name for themselves and a platform to perform on, to get the praise of the congregation and the respect of those around them, outweighs the greater need to work together.

 It is a very rare soul who has a straight and singlular heart after the things pertaining to the kingdom of God and the salvation of souls.

 I love the Bible account of David's band of warriors and insignificants who became the finest army on earth because of their committment to him and to his God.
-They were dissillusioned with the world, distressed with what was happening in their nation, poor and in debt, but ready to join hands and hearts in a singular cause; and work together with one purpose and one mind to do something significant and bring dynamic change to what seemed an impossible situation.
+They were dissillusioned with the world, distressed with what was happening in their nation, poor and in debt, but ready to join hands and hearts in a singular cause; and work together with one purpose and one mind to do something significant to bring dynamic change to what seemed an impossible situation.
 (1Samuel 22:1-2)

 I have heard stories from no end of 'Christian' people who tell me that they are going to do this or that for the 'glory of God'.
 They go running here and there and build their platforms and stages to make money, to get their name and face up there in lights: but nothing significant happens.
 The devil is not bothered by them, heaven is not moved; the only ones admiring them are their happy band of followers hoping that wealth and gain will come their way by following the Pied-Piper piping out his or her songs of wealth, security, and comfort - all in the name of God of course.